 - Food – which recipes are easy to prepare, with little effort but is still impressive? (my Halloween recipe book here fits the bill)

 - Games – which games are simple to put together, simple to play but bundles of fun?
-(Grab the free party games pack at the end of the post)
+(The Halloween recipe book has a bonus party games pack with it!
+Just saying 😉 )

 Money is one of the main causes of stress, so if you keep that under control, so will your stress levels.